Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tramways inspector

-G&PGTCo inspector — taken from the 1906 photo above.
-His greatcoat collars and hat band bear his grade — Inspector — in embroidered script lettering, whilst his cap also has the standard BETCo 'Magnet & Wheel' cap badge.
+A G&PGTCo inspector — taken from the 1906 photograph above.
+His greatcoat collars and hat band bear his grade — 'Inspector' — in embroidered script lettering, whilst his cap also has the standard BETCo 'Magnet & Wheel' cap badge.

 Greenock and Port Glasgow Tramways inspector

-G&PGTCo inspector taken from the late-Edwardian photo above.
-He is wearing a typical tramway inspector's tunic with hidden buttons (or more likely a hook and eye affair), with embroidered grade insignia on both collars and cap.
-It is entirely possible that he is the same individual depicted in the previous photo.
+A G&PGTCo inspector taken from the late-Edwardian photograph above.
+He is wearing a typical tramway inspector's tunic with hidden buttons (or more likely a hook and eye arrangement), with embroidered grade insignia on both the collars and the cap.
+It is entirely possible that he is the same individual depicted in the previous photograph.

 Greenock and Port Glasgow Tramway inspectors